-1. Urban wastewater systems
+1. Municipal wastewater systems

-The 2008 risk assessment identified 3 urban waste water treatment plant within the catchment and 1 of them has been designated as 'at risk' due to insufficient plant capacity.
+The 2008 risk assessment identified 3 urban waste water treatment plant within the catchment and designated them all as 'at risk' due to insufficient plant capacity and insufficient assimilative capacity in receiving waters.
 The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
 The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.
+Kinsale was identified as the key agglomeration in this catchment.